gvalkov/python-evdev/docs/tutorial.rst

     import evdev
     from evdev import ecodes as e

-    # Find first EV_FF capable event device (that we have permissions to use).
+    # Find the first EV_FF capable event device (that we have permissions to use).
     for name in evdev.list_devices():
         dev = evdev.InputDevice(name)
         if e.EV_FF in dev.capabilities():